 - Note: The JSON keys and values are case-sensitive.
-Each bolded key in the previous example JSON contains one action, which identifies the transformation type.
+Each bolded key in the example JSON is the node name for a transformation.
+Each node contains an action value, which identifies the transformation type.
 The order in which you add the transformations to the dataflow definition file doesn't matter.
-Wave Analytics determines the order in which to process the transformations by traversing the dataflow to determine the dependencies among them. - 6.
-Before you save the dataflow definition file, use a JSON validation tool to verify that the JSON is valid.
+Wave Analytics determines the order in which to process the transformations by traversing the dataflow to determine the dependencies among them. - Important: Node names must be unique in a dataflow definition file, and can't contain space or tab characters.
+Consider that node names are not treated as case sensitive, so names such as "Extract_Opportunities" and "extract_opportunities" are not unique in the same definition file. - Before you save the dataflow definition file, use a JSON validation tool to verify that the JSON is valid.
 An error occurs if you try to upload the dataflow definition file with invalid JSON.
 You can find JSON validation tool on the internet. - 7.
 Save the dataflow definition file with UTF-8 encoding, and then close the file. - 8.
-In the Dataflow view of the data monitor, click Upload from the action list (1) to upload the updated dataflow definition file.

-Note: Uploading the dataflow definition file does not affect any running dataflow jobs and does not automatically start the dataflow job.
+In the Dataflow view of the Monitor tab, click Upload from the action list (1) to upload the updated dataflow definition file. - Note: Uploading the dataflow definition file does not affect any running dataflow jobs and does not automatically start the dataflow job.